Code-Institute-Submissions/Lukyhet-Project_three_AprResub/README.md

 #### Wireframes

-- This project is a back end app and it does not involve aesthetic design, the blueprints of the project or initial work was done by creating the questions and answer options that would collect the specific data to offer valuable results for clients interested in launching a successful new skincare product.
+- This project is a back end app and it does not involve aesthetic design, the blueprints of the project or initial work was done by creating the questions and answer options that would collect the specific data to offer valuable results for clients interested in launching a successful new skincare product or for skincare consumers market researchers.

 ## Debugging